 D-lang is a high-level programming language that can be an ideal alternative to coders who use C and C++.
-Like these languages, D is a general purpose language that can be used for a wide range of applications.
-The language was originally designed to help programmers complete their tasks fast and efficiently.
+Like these languages, D is a general-purpose language that can be used for a wide range of applications.
+The language was originally designed to help programmers complete their tasks quickly and efficiently.

 Features of D Programming